bernard357/no-picture-camera/docs/setup.standalone.md

 cd smart-video-counter/source/
 ```

-The first thing to do is to change the id of your camera:
+You will immediately change the id of your camera to ensure that it is unique:

 ```
 sudo nano config.py